Are Helicopter Parents Ruining Summer Camp?

 Conrad, the Clemson Outdoor Lab director, says camp provides the perfect place to practice independence, and a digital detox is one important step.
 "I don't want to say it's an easier place to disconnect, because it's not easy at all for this generation, but it makes a little more bearable because they're in a group of their peers who are doing the same thing."

-What's harder, she says, is getting the college-aged staff to disconnect.
+What's harder, she says, is getting the college-age staff to disconnect.
 Like many other camps, Clemson Outdoor Lab has a rule that counselors can't use phones around the campers, and that can be tough for the 18- to 24-year-olds she employs.

 "We just went over this yesterday," she said.
 "This week, during staff training, we're challenging them to start leaving your phone in your cabin.
 Start off with an hour, build up to three hours."